seanjun21/seanjun-portfolio-doc-style/src/content/docs/2.1___sept2018/index.md

 ## 16

 - Studied and reviewed React/Redux.
-- Back on Modern React with Redux course by Stephen Grider.
+- Back on Modern React with Redux [MRR] course by Stephen Grider.

 ## 15